-U-5707, U-5857, and U-5798 were shown together at all public involvement activities.
-The first public outreach activity for the projects was conducted on August 10, 2017 with the public to introduce the project.
-This meeting was held at the request of the public at the Rockfish Town Hall building and was advertised to the community by the local community leadership.
+Both segments of the project were shown at all public involvement activities.
+The first public outreach activity for the project was conducted on August 10, 2017 with the public to introduce the project.
+This meeting was held at the request of the public at the Rockfish Town Hall Building and was advertised to the community by the local community leadership.
 More than 75 people attended this meeting.
-A question and answer session was conducted.
+A question-and-answer session was conducted.